Stat184-Fall2025/Sec1_FP_Ahalya_Ian_Ankita/README.md

-# Project Title
+# Relationship between Income and Happiness

-Write a 1-2 sentences that quickly and clearly convey what your repo is for.
+This repo is for storing data and code for our Course project.

 ## Overview